portlandrobotics/common_platform/docs/source/intro.rst

 .. _intro:

-Introduction to the PARTS Romi Chassis Robot
+Introduction to the PARTS- Common Robotics Platform
 ============================================

-Welcome to the documentation for the PARTS Romi Chassis Robot!
+Welcome to the documentation for the PARTS- Common Robotics Platform!
 This document serves as an introduction to the Romi Chassis, a versatile and compact robotic platform, and outlines how it is used and customized in our PARTS project.

 What is the Romi Chassis?
 -------------------------